emmajanedrews/base-template/_posts/2017-10-18-when-and-how-do-sellers-pay-for-closing-costs.md

 A common question that this brings up from sellers is when these agreed-upon closing costs actually need to be paid.
 Actually, this money will come out of the seller’s proceeds at the closing table.

 Buyers need to remember that the money will show up as a credit at closing.
-Buyers will still have to pay upfront for costs like the inspection and appraisal, but **they will be reimbursed by the seller for an agreed-upon amount at closing.**
+Buyers will still have to pay up front for costs like the inspection and appraisal, but **they will be reimbursed by the seller for an agreed-upon amount at closing.**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.